 NextGen Bar Exam

 Set to debut in July 2026, the NextGen bar exam will test a broad range of foundational lawyering skills, utilizing a focused set of clearly identified fundamental legal concepts and principles needed in today’s practice of law.
-Maryland will be one of the first jurisdictions to administer the NextGen bar exam in July 2026.
-Click the link below to read more about the NextGen bar exam and see sample questions.
+Click the link below to read more about the NextGen bar exam, and to see the jurisdictions that have adopted the NextGen bar exam.
+Maryland is one of the first jurisdictions to administer the NextGen bar exam in July 2026.

 The District of Columbia is a UBE jurisdiction.